What To Bring Whitewater Rafting

 Please bring with you:

-• Your own sleeping bag
+• Your own linens (blankets, pillow and/or sleeping bag)

 • Pillow, teddy bear etc